 While planning its business development, the company became interested in electric bicycles (or e-bikes).
 According to Latvijas Pasts Senior Project Manager Toms Vāvere, they are a good fit for multiple reasons.
 Firstly, an e-bike is an environmentally friendly mode of transport.
 Secondly, it allows the rider to cross greater distances with larger cargo.
 Thirdly, electrification provides a reliable power source for gadgets such as lights and GPS fleet tracking devices.

 These devices and their related services are the basis of a partnership between Mapon and LP.
-Our offer was declared the most suitable in a public procurement, which led to the installation of more than 100 fleet tracking devices that send location and route data to Mapon’s fleet management software.
+Our offer was declared the most suitable in a public procurement, which led to the installation of more than 100 e-bike tracking devices that send location and route data to Mapon’s fleet management software.

-Wide functionality for a simple technology
+E-bike GPS tracking has wide functionality for a simple technology

-Despite the limited functionality of these specific devices, which includes location detection and route overview, they are very useful to LP.
+Despite the limited functionality of these specific e-bike tracking devices, which includes location detection and route overview, they are very useful to LP.
 Determining the location of equipment helps to find it in case of theft and increases the overall safety of employees by, for example, alerting the manager when the e-bike doesn’t move anywhere for a long time or is driven outside the intended route.
 The post carrier can feel safer as well, knowing that the lost item can be found.

-Tracking also provides base-level fleet maintenance management, as it’s possible to determine how much a specific e-bike was used.
+An e-bike tracking system also provides base-level fleet maintenance management, as it’s possible to determine how much a specific e-bike was used.
 This information allows the manager to schedule maintenance or repair work.
 Moreover, long periods of disuse can serve as indicators of possible damage, since e-bikes are supposed to be used regularly.

 Mapon solutions show that the equipment arrived at the recipient at a specific time and place – together with other data it helps to prove that the delivery was really made.

 This is especially important in cases of undesired deliveries, such as court subpoenas.
-The recipient may try to mislead by saying that the mail carrier never arrived, but the data on the Mapon Pro platform tells a different story.
+The recipient may try to mislead by saying that the mail carrier never arrived, but the data on the Mapon PRO platform tells a different story.